cncf/tag-env-sustainability/CONTRIBUTING/pull-request-review.md

 ### Merging pull requests

 PRs may be merged after at least one review as occurred, dependent on the type of changes reflected in the PR.
-The merging party needs to verify a review has occurred, the PR is in alignment with this guide, and is in scope of the WG.
+The merging party needs to verify a review has occurred, the PR is in alignment with this guide, and is in scope of the TAG.